How do I declare Auto Load Next Post support in a theme?

 Is overriding the template file required?

 No. This was put in place to support themes that have coded their template files differently from WordPress theme code standards.
-For example the Genesis Framework displays content via many action hooks instead.
+For example, the Genesis Framework displays content via many action hooks instead so for this case overriding the template is a required.

 How can I override the default template file?